By-Laws Of Executive Exchange, Inc.

 Section 2 – Change of Designated Representatives.
 A member may change its designation of representatives only with the prior approval of the Board of Directors.

 Section 1 – Dues.
-Dues shall be paid annually on or before the first meeting in July of each year in an amount determined by the Board of Directors.
+Dues shall be paid annually on or before the first meeting in July of each year in an amount determined by the Board of Directors, provided however, the Board of Directors shall have the right in the event of emergency or other significant economic event that impacts the normal operations of EEI to make modifications to the dues structure or amount as determined by the Board to be necessary to address such impact.
 Dues shall be assessed for each business classification held by a member unless a majority of the Board of Directors directs otherwise.
 No member whose dues are in arrears shall be entitled to vote, hold office or attend meetings.
 Any new member shall pay his or her proportionate share of annual dues within 30 days of being accepted for membership.
 In the event a new member’s dues are not received within 30 days of membership, the Board of Directors, in its discretion, may terminate the membership whether or not the payment is received after 30 days.

 Section 2 – Solicitation And Endorsements.
 No member nor any of its designated representatives or guests shall solicit funds or sell raffles or products at any meetings or sponsored events.